cyclus/cyclus.github.com/source/cep/cep25.rst

 This CEP describes the process of adjusting preferences in the DRE, e.g., with regard to implementing international trade instruments.
-It generalizes methodology of the preference andjustment phase.
+It generalizes methodology of the preference adjustment phase.

 Motivation
 ==========

 The current preference adjustment phase only includes the requesting facility and its managers (i.e. institution and region).
-Only allowing requesting managers to adjust preferences are problematic because it prohibits, for example, the complete modeling of intra-regional instruments such as tariffs.
+Only allowing requesting managers to adjust preferences is problematic because it prohibits, for example, the complete modeling of intra-regional instruments such as tariffs.

 Specification \& Implementation